-We take the words of Jesus in John 10 promising ‘life in all its fullness’ seriously and believe that all within our community should be able to flourish and achieve their full potential.
+The words of Jesus in John 10:10 promising ‘life in all its fullness’ are at the heart of the school and we believe that all within our community should be able to flourish and achieve their full potential.

 We want our children to be successful lifelong learners, confident individuals and responsible citizens who are able to make a positive contribution to society.

 We will achieve this by providing a broad, rich and exciting curriculum, which is both inclusive and challenging, in order to get the best from every child.